GenericMappingTools/gmt/doc/rst/source/supplements/potential/talwani2d.rst

 **talwani2d** will read the multi-segment *table* from file (or standard input).
 This file contains cross-sections of one or more 2-D bodies, with one polygon per segment.
-The segment header must contain the parameter *rho*, which states the the density of this body (individual body densities may be overridden by a fixed constant density contrast given via an optional **-D**).
+The segment header must contain the parameter *density*, which states the the density of this body (individual body densities may be overridden by a fixed constant density contrast given via an optional **-D**).
 We can compute anomalies on an equidistant lattice (by specifying a lattice with